 Turn on an Output when an Input becomes active

-For example, when Digital Input 2 becomes active, turn on the Digital Output.
+scenario: When Digital Input 2 becomes active, turn on Digital Output 1.

 In general, this kind of behaviour can be achieved in hardware when the device is installed via a relay or similar.
 However the Input Monitor feature can be used to provide this functionality without revisiting the asset.

 The digital output must be set to function Digital Output